TechExperiences/Sandbox-Environments/Sandbox-Environment-Guides/AYI02-V2.md

 The third component of the accelerator — Work IQ (the Copilot Studio email-triggered agent that orchestrates Fabric IQ and Foundry IQ from a single conversational ingress)

-### Steps need to be performed:
+### Steps that need to be performed:

 - **Import the solution:** Import the Power Platform zip solution file inside the solution file folder into your Power Platform environment
 - **Configure connections:** Sign in to and authorize the Work IQ, Microsoft Teams, Copilot Studio, Office 365 Outlook, Fabric Data Agent, and Foundry Agent connections.
-- **Configure the email trigger** in the Power Automate flow — select the target inbox/folder to monitor and (optionally) add a subject filter such as IQ Request.
+- **Configure the email trigger** in the Power Automate flow — select the target inbox/folder to monitor and (optionally) add a subject filter such an IQ Request.
 - **Publish the agent** in Copilot Studio and enable the Microsoft Teams channel.

 ### Step 0: Create a Power Platoform Environment with Dataverse enabled